ChadJens/jsd8-hubot/README.md

 Rather than recreate the various methods and best practices in achieving this, it's suggested that you search for a dedicated guide focused on your OS.

+### How to use grammar-bot

+When you mis-use "there" or "it's," grammar-bot will correct you and point out your error.
+Be careful, though. grammar-bot isn't actually that great at grammar.

+And grammar-bot has really taken a shine to its programmer.
+Ask him about Chad.

+Lastly, please do not bother grammar-bot with personal pings.
+He's very busy.

 ### Scripting

 An example script is included at `scripts/example.coffee`, so check it out to